nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 let result = new sumProxy();
 ```

 This example uses the `apply` trap to ensure that all arguments are numbers.
 The `sum()` function adds up all of the arguments that are passed.
 If a non-number value is passed, it will still attempt the operation, which can result in unexpected results.
-By wrapping `sum()` into a proxy called `sumProxy()`, this code intercepts function calls and ensures that each argument is a number before allowing the call to proceed.
+By wrapping `sum()` inside the `sumProxy()` proxy, this code intercepts function calls and ensures that each argument is a number before allowing the call to proceed.
 To be safe, the code also uses the `construct` trap to ensure that the function can't be called with `new`.

-You can also do the opposite, ensuring that a function must be called with `new`, and validating its arguments to be numbers:
+You can also do the opposite, ensuring that a function must be called with `new` and validating its arguments to be numbers:

 ```js
 function Numbers(...values) {